larsonjj/generator-yeogurt/README.md

 ***Single Page Applications***

 - You now have the ability to create single page applications (SPA) with Backbone!
-- Pick from Handlebars, Jade, or Lo-dash (Underscore) template libraries or even start using Facebook's React.
+- Pick from Handlebars, Jade, or Lo-dash template libraries or even start using Facebook's React.
 - New subgenerators are also included to accelerate your SPA development.
 - No matter what you choose, you will still be able to use Browserify or RequireJS with sourcemaps.
 (CommonJS and AMD fan's rejoice!)